SolaceLabs/pubsubplus-cf-dev/README.md

 solace-cf-dev/workspace/solace-messaging-0.4.0.pivotal
 ~~~~

-_This project needs bosh manifests templates to match the specifics of each solace-messaging tile release, templates must ve present for an installation to work_
+_This project needs bosh manifests [templates](./templates/) to match the solace-messaging tile version.
+Installation will not work without templates to match the tile version_

 ## Connecting the dots